Meir Ettinger: Arrest

-The Duma arson attack, near the outpost of Adei Ad, was defined officially as an act of Jewish terrorism, and was the most severe of at least 120 settler assaults on Palestinians that took place leading up to the incident.
-Duma is an amenable well-treed Palestinian village near Nablus.
+The Duma arson attack, near the Palestinian village of Nablus and the outpost of Adei Ad, was defined officially as an act of Jewish terrorism, and was the most severe of at least 120 settler assaults on Palestinians that took place leading up to the incident.
 Close by is an Israeli settlement Ma'ale Efrayim, where many of Duma's residents, including the father of the Dawabsheh family was employed.
 One day before the attack, Ettinger wrote on his blog a disavowal he was in any way connected to price tag assaults, while stating that many Jews are not bound by the laws of the state, but only God's law.
 (Note: "The truth must be told - there is no terror organization, but there are a whole lot of Jews, a lot more than people think, whose value-system is completely different than that of the High Court or the Shin Bet, and who are not bound by the laws of the state, but by much more eternal laws, true laws.")
 As to the Duma firebombing, he protested on his blog that the outcry of protests over the arson constituted a "terrorist attack on Judaism and Jewish values".

 With a high profile as a religious ultra-nationalist, Meir, together with Eviatar Slonim (Note: Slonim is a relative of the far-right politician Moshe Feiglin.) and Mordechai Meyer, was arrested in a government crackdown as a suspect for the arson given his association with numerous prior attacks.
 The government withheld the reasons for his arrest.
 He was imprisoned under administrative detention laws, which are mainly applied to Palestinians, and rarely to Jews, for six months leading to widespread assumptions that he was the ringleader of several violent terrorist actions.
 Human rights groups in Israel like B'Tselem criticized the use of administrative detention.
 The confirmation of the decision was made by Judge Avraham Tal after reviewing 180 intelligence reports and an 82-page-long document of analysis provided by the Shin Bet.
 His lawyer complained that Ettinger had been subjected to tiltul methods, rough shaking and punching, during his interrogation.
 Moshe Yaalon also commented that the government was convinced the 3 youths in detention were linked to the Duma attack, stating that, '"We wouldn't conduct these administrative arrests if there wasn't any connection to the arson."

 His mother secluded herself after her son was arrested.

 Later, his administrative detention was prolonged for four months.
 Eventually, two suspects were indicted, one of them a minor.
 Ettinger was not directly linked to the attacks, and was released in June 2016.
 He was placed under several restrictions, which included bans from the West Bank and East Jerusalem, and he was barred from making contact with 93 people.